Galaxy X: Samsung’s Foldable Phone Might Finally Have A Final Release Date

 The Galaxy X is to Samsung as the Falcon Heavy was once for SpaceX.
 It was teased for years, and there were signs that it was about to be finished, and yet, the device (or rocket, as far as the FH is concerned) proved to be delayed multiple times.
-Recent reports from South Korea suggest, however, that Samsung’s foldable smartphone might finally be getting a solid release date, and consumers don’t even need to wait that long.
+Recent reports from South Korea suggest that Samsung’s foldable smartphone might finally be getting a solid release date, and consumers don’t even need to wait that long.

 Samsung’s long-rumored Galaxy X smartphone has been in the rumor mill for years.
 Predicted as a device that would allow Samsung to start another category of new mobile devices, the Galaxy X is expected to be as influential to the company as the first Galaxy Note smartphone, which ended up pretty much starting the phablet market.
-Unfortunately for the Galaxy X, however, the device has seen several delays, and, despite years of being in the rumor mill, the smartphone is yet to see a release, or even an announcement.
+Unfortunately for the Galaxy X, however, the device has seen several delays, and, despite years of being in the rumor mill, the smartphone is yet to see a release or even an announcement.

-This, however, might very well change soon, as someone from the highest echelons of the South Korean tech giant appears to be taking a lot of interest in the upcoming handset.
-According to a report from South Korean publication The Bell, the Galaxy X has attracted the attention of the Samsung’s own heir, Jay Y. Lee, who was recently released from prison.
+This might very well change soon, as someone from the highest echelons of the South Korean tech giant appears to be taking a lot of interest in the upcoming handset.
+According to a report from the South Korean publication The Bell, the Galaxy X has attracted the attention of the Samsung’s own heir, Jay Y. Lee, who was recently released from prison.
 According to the publication, Lee has taken a particular interest in the company’s mobile division, specifically in its upcoming foldable hybrid device.

 This week, we showed you some renders on how Samsung's rumored Galaxy X folding phone could work, reviewed the TicWatch Pro, and more! https://t.co/KyHZ9lCCti by: @jimmywestenberg